![]() |

 CAMP SCHOLARSHIPS OR FINANCIAL ASSISTANCE: We offer many need-based scholarships and financial aid packages.
 Visit Geography of Hope's website to learn more: Our Camp Website Link: www.geographyofhope.org

-FAMILY CAMP SESSION(S): We offer custom trips as well as family programs in the winter, spring, and at the end of the summer.
+FAMILY CAMP SESSION(S): We offer Gap Year, custom trips as well as family programs in the winter, spring, and at the end of the summer.
 Please contact us at 773-342-5200 with any questions.

 OTHER CAMP INFO: Flights, travel arrangements, and other trip-specific information is available on our website.